The South Downs Way via Plumpton

 Ditchling Beacon, once an Iron Age fort, with traces of ramparts still visible, was a site for one of the beacons that gave warning of the Spanish Armada.

-Lewes Castle (tel 01273 486 290), and the Barbican House Museum nearby, are open to visitors, daily, 11am to 3.45pm November to February, and 11am to 5.30pm, March to October (opening one hour earlier, both periods, Tuesdays to Saturdays), with last admissions 30 mins before closing, admission (2018) £8.00.
+Lewes Castle (tel 01273 486 290), and the Barbican House Museum nearby, are open to visitors, daily, 11am to 3.45pm November to February, and 11am to 5.30pm, March to October (opening one hour earlier, both periods, Tuesdays to Saturdays), with last admissions 30 mins before closing, admission (2019) £8.20.
+Combined ticket with admission to Anne of Cleeves House is £13.20.
 The castle was built by William de Warenne, who fought alongside William the Conqueror at the Battle of Hastings.
 Its towers were added about the time of the Battle of Lewes.
 In this battle in 1264, the rebel earl, Simon de Montfort, with an army of Londoners and 5,000 barons, defeated Henry III, who had two horses killed under him and was forced to seek refuge in Lewes Priory.
 The Mise of Lewes was signed next day and led to England's first parliamentary meeting at Westminster in 1265.

 The church at Lewes Priory was larger than Chichester Cathedral but was demolished during Henry VIII's dissolution of the monasteries.
 Only ruins of the priory remain.